prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 Browsing builds are easy and cheap, running you under $500 all the time for sure.

+For more on this topic, read our guide about [how much you should spend on a gaming PC](/how-much-should-you-spend-gaming-pc/).

 ## Budget Gaming PCs

 If you want some help picking out your components, we've got a bunch of build guides ranging from $400 to $800.
 Check them out below: